groupdocs-viewer-cloud/docs/content/viewer/getting-started/_index.md

 https://api.groupdocs.cloud/v2.0/viewer/
 ```

-In the rest of the documentation base URI presented as '~' character.
+In the rest of the documentation base URI is presented as '~' character.

 ## Request & Response Format